DingXiaoH/ACNet/README.md

 python acnet/acnet_cfqkbnc.py --try_arg=acnet_lrs5_warmup_bias
 ```

 4. Check the average accuracy of the two models in their last ten evaluations.
-You can see the gap.
+You will see the gap.
 ```
 python show_log.py
 ```